curtarnolds/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables lists local variables and  functions 6-create_local_variable creates a local  variable with name 7-create_globla_variable creates a new global variable with name 'BEST'
+5-local_variables lists local variables and  functions 6-create_local_variable creates a local  variable with name 7-create_globla_variable creates a new global variable with name 'BEST' 8-true_knowledge prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.